pranavwaikar/Mygcc_mini/README.md

 To print errno :---
                 use strerror() function to print errno from file errno.h eg. fprintf(stderr,"%s:%s","Failed\n",strerror(errno));

+The decide() function:--
+			the function checks whether source file is modifided or not. acc to that it build the program or skips building process. it checks only for custom name. eg. for hello.c , according to STAGE it creates a name hello.s/hello.o/hello stat() both the files & compare the last modification time & returns TRUE or FALSE

 NOTE: to create custom output name; first copy the argument into local buffer & use that buffer.
       Do NOT change original argv[]...if you do that then the pointer arragement done by getopt() will be tempered.